erancha/urban-geo-pulse/architecture/architecture-document-phase-1-REST.md

 This architecture allows to easily scale services as needed:

 1. Each service has a specific, single task, and can be scaled independently, either automatically (by container orchestration systems such as Kubernetes) or manually (according to consumer groups lags, which can be viewed by any [Kafka UI](../mvp-level-implementation/scripts/deployment/docker-compose-3rd-party.yml)).
-2. For example, the [Mobilization-sorter](#mobilization-sorter-service) service is responsible only to sort geospatial points to either pedestrians or mobilized points - other services are responsible to find streets/neighborhoods and to aggregate the data.
+2. For example, the [Mobilization-classifier](#mobilization-classifier-service) service is responsible only to sort geospatial points to either pedestrians or mobilized points - other services are responsible to find streets/neighborhoods and to aggregate the data.
 3. The services’ inner code is 100% stateless, allowing scaling to be performed on a live system, without changing any lines of code or shutting down the system.

 #### Resiliency: